 Since the first event was held in 1993, the RMPA has provided competition and training for over 15,000 students, and has become one of the premier percussion organizations of its kind in the country and serves as a national model by which other organizations are administered and managed.

 The Winter Percussion Activity was organized to provide a program for the many percussion students participating in a typical marching band during the fall season, but not having a comparable performance outlet during the winter and spring seasons.
 The traditional jazz band, concert band, wind ensemble, etc. does not involve the larger number of percussion students that a marching band requires.

 The first units participating in the percussion activity were primarily from scholastic marching units, utilizing both a battery and pit ensemble in a setting that limited the amount of marching and showmanship.
 Within a few short years, the number of independent organizations participating in the competitions increased, and the performance venue was enlarged to allow for more development of the visual and theatrical potential of the activity.
 Soon thereafter, traditional “concert” percussion ensembles were included as an additional performance outlet for student percussionists preferring that genre.

 The Rocky Mountain Percussion Association operates under the rules and guidelines of Winter Guard International.

 Rocky Mountain Percussion Association

 Denver, CO, 80260

 - Charles Craig

-The 2020 RMPA Member Handbook is a helpful reference and will answer many questions that you may have.
-It is a must-read for all directors, instructors, and performers.
+The 2021 RMPA Member Handbook is now available for download through the link below.
+In addition to the handbook we have also created an RMPA Virtual Season Primer for the 2021 season.
+This is a helpful reference and will answer many questions that you may have about the 2021 Virtual Season.
+Both documents are a must-read for all directors, instructors, and performers.